I enjoy researching and writing about history, politics, and governments

-As such, Swift’s outlook on the Irish economic situation, consisting of mostly an Irish Catholic population, views it as deplorable.
-Swift is particularly concerned with the many Catholic parents at this time living as beggars in an attempt to support their young children, which typically numbered irresponsibly high.
-Swift points specifically to infants that are just past the age of weaning as being too young to beg themselves, yet also too old to depend solely upon their mother for sustenance.
+Swift viewed the Irish economic situation as deplorable and was particularly concerned with the many Catholic parents of the time living as beggars in an attempt to support their many young children.
+Swift points specifically to infants that are just past the age of weaning as being too young to beg themselves yet also too old to depend solely upon their mother for sustenance.
 In this way, Swift views these infants as a net drain on already scarce resources such as food, contributing to the overall economic struggle faced by Ireland.

-The economic situation, Swift reasons, could be improved if these infants are better utilized by their society.
+The economic situation, Swift reasons, could be improved if these infants could be better utilized by their society.
 As to solve these problems afflicting the Irish population, Swift reflects upon what an American friend told him about the human infant being both highly nutritious and a delicacy.
-Because of this advice and Ireland’s abysmal Catholic poverty caused by the Penal Laws, Swift’s “Modest Proposal” recommends that Irish infants from poor families ought to be murdered and used for food and clothing.
+Because of this advice and Ireland’s abysmal Catholic poverty caused by the Penal Laws, Swift’s “Modest Proposal” recommends that Irish infants from poor families be murdered and used for food and clothing.

 In the essay, Swift fittingly takes the perspective of a Protestant who looks down upon the Catholics, listing several benefits to Ireland’s landowning Protestant population upon his proposal’s acceptance.
 The list, however, ignores the effects of the proposal on the general Irish population.
 In doing so, Swift attempts to prompt Ireland’s landowning Protestant population to reflect upon the morality of their own actions toward the Irish poor and how they may be mistreated.